fnichol/chef-gitorious/README.md

 Git repository.
 Use this to lock down a specific revision (for reliable rebuilds over time), or to use an alternate branch.
 The default is `master`.

+**Note:** The Gitorious codebase is synced from the Git URL, meaning that running Chef again after some time could update the Rails application.
+If this is not your desired behavior be sure to set this attribute to a Git tag or SHA hash to lock in your version.

 ## `web_server`

 The HTTP web server front end to handle Gitorious traffic.
 Valid values are